cardano-community/guild-operators/docs/basics.md

       eg: -n testnet
--t    Alternate name for top level folder, non alpha-numeric chars will be replaced with underscore (Default: cnode) -m    Maximum time in seconds that you allow the file download operation to take before aborting (Default: 60s) -l    Use IOG fork of libsodium - Recommended as per IOG instructions (Default: system build) -c    Install/Upgrade and build CNCLI with RUST
+-t    Alternate name for top level folder, non alpha-numeric chars will be replaced with underscore (Default: cnode) -m    Maximum time in seconds that you allow the file download operation to take before aborting (Default: 60s) -l    Use system libsodium instead of IOG fork (Default: use libsodium from IOG fork) -c    Install/Upgrade and build CNCLI with RUST
 -w    Install/Upgrade Vacuumlabs cardano-hw-cli for hardware wallet support -p    Install/Upgrade PostgREST binary to query postgres DB as a service